 You must register as a handyman to perform work in New Mexico.
 The state offers a handyman certification that restricts the type of work you can perform and the amount of compensation that you can earn each year.

-The New Mexico handyman certification authorizes holders to repair holes in interior walls, repair siding (not including stucco), repair (not replace) broken doors and windows, repair concrete or wooden steps, and perform minor repairs to buildings.
+authorizes holders to repair holes in interior walls, repair siding (not including stucco), repair (not replace) broken doors and windows, repair concrete or wooden steps, and perform minor repairs to buildings.

 A person who holds a New Mexico handyman certificate may not advertise contractor services, build a driveway, perform roof repair/construction, hire employees/subcontractors, or build porches, sheds, decks, gazebos, and garden structures.
 Certified handyman professionals in New Mexico may not perform over $7,200 of work per year.
 Applicants must: